awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/2-dynamodb/_index.en.md

 When you create a [DynamoDB global table](https://aws.amazon.com/dynamodb/global-tables/), it consists of multiple replica tables (one per AWS Region) that DynamoDB treats as a single unit.
 Every replica has the same table name and the same primary key schema.
 When an application writes data to a replica table in one AWS region, DynamoDB propagates the write to the other replica tables in the other AWS regions automatically.

-(If you are using the same architecture that you have deployed from the [Module 4: Hot Standby](../../Workshop_4/) lab, and you have not yet cleaned it up, you will find that Amazon DynamoDB Global Tables is already configured as described below.
-Verify that your configuration matches the steps below, and if so, **continue to the [Verify Websites](../3-verify-websites/) section of the workshop.**)
+(If you are using the same architecture that you have deployed from the [Module 4: Hot Standby](../../workshop_4/) lab, and you have not yet cleaned it up, you will find that an Amazon DynamoDB global table is already configured as described below.
+Verify that your configuration matches the steps below, and if so, **continue to the [Verify Websites](../3-verify-websites/) section of the workshop.**

 #### Configure Amazon DynamoDB Global Tables